Sakhawat Naz

 Sakhawat Naz (ﺳﺨﺎﻭﺕ ﻧﺎﺯ) is a Pakistani stand-up comedian and actor from Faisalabad, Punjab, Pakistan.
-He is best known for his work in Pakistan theatre.
-Naz's television work includes appearances in Khabarnaak and Mazaaq Raat.
+He is best known for his work in Pakistani theatre.
+Naz's television work includes appearances in comedy shows Khabarnaak and Mazaaq Raat.
 He is often considered one of the most popular comedians of Lahore Theater.

 Early life

 Sakhawat Naz was born in Faisalabad, Punjab, Pakistan.

 Career

 Theatre

 He started his career from Faisalabad at age 12.
 He has had major roles in a dozen classic plays at Theatre of Pakistan also known locally as 'stage dramas'.

 Television

-In 2010, He joined Khabarnaak, a GEO TV comedy satire show.
+In 2010, he joined Khabarnaak, a GEO TV comedy satire show.
 He appeared on the show as Jeda.
 In 2013, Naz left the show and started a similar program on Dunya News called Mazaaq Raat.
 He began playing Pappu All-rounder, an unemployed young man with multiple skills.

 Film

 In 2019, he played a supporting role in film Daal Chawal (2019).